aritchie/userdialogs/readme.md

 ## Setup

 To use, simply reference the nuget package in each of your platform projects.
+If you are getting issues with System.Drawing.Color, please make sure you are using the latest version of Xamarin

 #### iOS and Windows